Ant1882/STM32-Simple-CLI/README.md

 Open a terminal (115200, 8 bit, no parity, 1 stop bit, no flow control)

-Supported commands:
+## Supported commands:

-go
+- go
--Toggles the LED and prints a message
+  - Toggles the LED and prints a message

-reset
+- reset
--Reset the MCU
+  - Reset the MCU

-This project isn't written to be used with an RTOS, that will be a seperate project.

-Description
+## Description

 A single character is handled each time in the UART receive interrupt, on overflow or end of message '\r' the UART interrupts are disabled and a flag is set for the main application to pick up on.

 Once the main code has dealt with the command / error it once again enables the UART interrupts.

+This project isn't written to be used with an RTOS, that will be a seperate project.